jbaragry/ardoq-archimate/README.md

 ## Documentation
 (see the test client for examples)

 ## Limitations / Issues
 - Location not implemented.
 Waiting for Ardoq to include it in the template
+- Workspaces are not added to folder.
+API call to move a workspace is not working
+- Properties are ignored

 ## Dependencies